MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 5. POLICIES

-- Whistleblowing Policy – which allows employees, without fear of reprisal.
-To raise concerns about how other employees are being treated, and about suspect practices within our Company or supply chain.
-This Policy provides a mechanism for employees who may wish to raise modern slavery/human trafficking as an issue.
+7. Our Whistleblowing Policy encourages openness and allows employees, without fear of reprisal, to raise concerns about how other employees are being treated, and about suspect practices within our Group or supply chain.This Policy provides a clear mechanism for employees who may wish to raise modern slavery/human trafficking as an issue.

 6. RISK ASSESSMENT

+Our approach to modern slavery risks is ongoing and continually evolving.
 The Directors of The Group have ultimate responsibility for human rights within The Group.
 Where relevant, the Senior Management team at each location will maintain an ongoing assessment of the risk of exposure to modern slavery and human trafficking.

 7. DUE DILIGENCE